airnativeextensions/nativeextensions-documentation/docs/nativewebview/browser-view.md

 The primary colour is used on iOS 10+ and Android as the background colour of the toolbar.

-You can change the text in the toolbar by specifying the secondard colour.
+You can change the text in the toolbar by specifying the secondary colour.
 This is currently only supported on iOS 10+.

 ```actionscript
 options.secondaryColour = 0x000000;